Trivadis/plsql-cop-sonar/README.md

-# PL/SQL Cop for SonarQube
+# db* CODECOP for SonarQube

 ## Introduction

-PL/SQL Cop for SonarQube is a plugin for [SonarQube](http://www.sonarqube.org/).
+db* CODECOP for SonarQube is a plugin for [SonarQube](http://www.sonarqube.org/).
 The plugin analyses SQL and PL/SQL code and calculates various metrics and checks the code for compliance of the [Trivadis PL/SQL & SQL Coding Guidelines Version 3.6](https://trivadis.github.io/plsql-and-sql-coding-guidelines/v3.6/).
-Behind the scenes the plugin calls the [PL/SQL Cop command line](https://github.com/Trivadis/plsql-cop-cli) utility for the static code analysis.
+Behind the scenes the plugin calls the [db* CODECOP command line](https://github.com/Trivadis/plsql-cop-cli) utility for the static code analysis.

 A static code analysis is typically initiated as part of an continuous integration setup, e.g. at the end of a Jenkins or Hudson build job.
 SonarQube stores the result of the analysis in a relational database.
 Supported are HSQLDB, PostgreSQL, MySQL, Microsoft SQL Server and Oracle Database, of course.

 Since every analysis is stored as a snapshot in the SonarQube repository the improvement or the decrease of the code quality may be monitored very well.
-Use SonarQube and the PL/SQL Cop plugin if you care about your PL/SQL code quality.
+Use SonarQube and the db* CODECOP plugin if you care about your PL/SQL code quality.

 ## Examples